leotiger/grav-plugin-backup-manager/README.md

 ## Known Issues

 A lot, this is still a baby.
 It's doing a good job but needs participation!
-One annoying thing detect just before launch: The backup manager should show up for allowed users (with sufficient credentials) but it doesn't, but that's probably due to the fact that I'm on a kind of an Admin Pro Site, for all the other stuff I'm working on...
+One annoying thing detected just before launch: The backup manager should show up for allowed users (with sufficient credentials) but it doesn't, but that's probably due to the fact that I'm on a kind of an Admin Pro Site, for all the other stuff I'm working on...
 Too tired to fix this now.